-D D. N, II, appeals a decision by the Child Support Services Division (CSSD) that denied his request to modify his \$283 monthly child support obligation for his son, J. CSSD denied Mr. N's request because he did not submit income information to show a material change of circumstances.
+D D. N, II, appeals a decision by the Child Support Services Division (CSSD) that denied his request to modify his \$467 monthly child support obligation for three of his children, J, D, and C. CSSD denied Mr. N's request because he did not submit income information to support it or to show a material change of circumstances.

-Based on the evidence provided during the hearing process, Mr. N's income has increased since his support obligation for J was last reviewed.
-As a result, his child support amount for J should be adjusted to \$466 per month, effective April 1, 2016.
+Based on the evidence provided during the hearing process, Mr. N's income has increased since his support obligation for these children was last reviewed.
+As a result, his child support amount should be adjusted to \$616 per month, effective April 1, 2016.
 Mr. N's request to reduce his support amount due to financial hardship is denied, since he did not show clear and convincing evidence that manifest injustice will result if his obligation is not varied.